VENTANA WILDLIFE SOCIETY

 Big Sur Condor Sanctuary - Rebuild Updates

-We wish to thank major donors Vinod Khosla, William Hearst III, the U.S. Fish and Wildlife Service, the Hind Foundation, the National Fish and Wildlife Foundation, Santa Cruz Community Foundation, Community Foundation for Monterey County Fire Relief Fund, and the 1,500+ individuals who are making rebuilding possible.
+We wish to thank major donors Vinod Khosla, William Hearst III, the U.S. Fish and Wildlife Service, the Hind Foundation, the National Fish and Wildlife Foundation, Santa Cruz Community Foundation, Community Foundation for Monterey County Fire Relief Fund, Robert & Florence Slinger Fund, and the 1,500+ individuals who are making this rebuild possible!

 Big Sur Condor